Ink Movement Mississauga

 Elliot Lam is a Grade 12 student attending The Woodlands Secondary School.
 He is super excited to be with Ink Movement for a second year as a School Ambassador.
 He was initially attracted to become a part of Ink Movement due to his passion for the arts — especially in painting and drawing.
 He became compelled to apply after learning about Ink Movement’s mission of giving opportunities to youth for self-expression through various art forms.
 Witnessing powerful words at the poetry slam and engaging with different students across Peel through Ink Movement’s annual arts conference have been some of many moments where he has seen Ink Movement’s mission come alive.
 He can’t wait to see where Ink Movement will soar to this year!

-Saher is grade 10 student at St. Francis Xavier Secondary School.
-She is very excited to work alongside Ink Movement as an ambassador.
+Saher is grade 10 student who is very excited to work alongside Ink Movement as an ambassador.
 She enjoys drawing, listening to music and taking care of animals.
 Saher loves learning new things and wishes to travel the world in the future.

 John is a grade 12 student at St. Josephs Secondary School.
 John ecstatic to be part of the Ink Movement this year as a school ambassador.
 During John’s time in high school he felt that the youth in the community needed more opportunities to share their talents and voice, and so he began to spread opportunities ranging from volunteering to joining clubs such as Ink Movement.
 John is very determined, ambitious, open minded, creative, and outgoing individual.
 He puts the thoughts and needs of others into first priority, and is determined to touch and change as many lives that he can.
 He hopes to make a difference locally and globally one step at a time, and plans on continuing his passion for helping other onto a greater scale.
 John also loves to play sports especially hockey, dance, perform magic tricks, take photos, and try something new every single day.
 He hopes that this year he can influence and impact as many lives as possible, and have a blast while doing so.